Millfields Primary School

 Parents/carers are also welcome to attend the parents evenings held during the autumn and spring Terms.
 An annual progress report is sent out to all children in the summer term.

 We have an ‘Open Door’ policy, so that parents/carers can drop in at the beginning of the school day to have a ‘quick chat’ or to make an appointment either with the class teacher or the SENCO to talk about any concerns.
 All members of staff at Millfields will try to make an appointment with a parent/carer as quickly as possible.

-Parents/carers can also make appointments to speak to members of staff by making appointments through the school office.
+Parents/carers can also speak to members of staff by making appointments through the school office.